 Locals and Tourism — How will they affect sales?

-The most current estimates of total Californian medical marijuana patient population range from between 795,000 patients to over 1.5 million.
-While not all patients choose to include themselves on the medical marijuana patient registry, the California Department of Public Health (CDPH) does report information on those who do.
-As reported by the CDPH, nearly 25% of all patients since 2004 have registered (out of a total of a total of 93,459) with the program in San Francisco.
-Los Angeles, in contrast, only made less than 10% of the total patient population with registry cards.
+The most current estimates of total Californian medical marijuana consume population range from between 795,000 medical consumers to over 1.5 million.
+While not all medical cardholders choose to include themselves on the medical marijuana registry, the California Department of Public Health (CDPH) does report information on those who do.
+As reported by the CDPH, nearly 25% of all medical consumers since 2004 have registered (out of a total of a total of 93,459) with the program in San Francisco.
+Los Angeles, in contrast, only made less than 10% of the total medical consumer population with registry cards.

-This would suggest San Francisco weed revenues are projected to come from between 198,750 and 375,000 patients, in addition to the recreational market sales.
+This would suggest San Francisco weed revenues are projected to come from between 198,750 and 375,000 medical consumers, in addition to the recreational market sales.

 2010 census data from the San Francisco metro area, over 65% of the population is between 18 and 64.
 Assuming adults between 18 and 20 make up roughly 5% of the total adult population, we can further estimate 1.072 million local residents will participate in recreational sales.
 Furthermore, San Francisco greeted over 18 million travelers in 2014, marking potentially several million additional customer purchases while the majority of both states and other nations keep cannabis illegal.